OlivierLD/JOB/README.md

 To write a Java class that communicates with `C`, you need to use the `javah` utility.

-To use `javah`:
+To use `javah`, or its new equivalent `javac -h`:
-- Write a Java class, mentioning the the methods that will need to interact with `C` as `native`.
+- Write a Java class, mentioning the methods that will need to interact with `C` as `native`.
 - Compile this class with `javac`.
 - Run `javah` on this compiled class